 Child Custody Modifications

-Texas law allows either parents to file a child custody modification petition at any time; so long as it is filed in the court that granted the divorce originally.
+Texas state law allows child custody modifications to petitions filed by either parent at any time; so long as it is filed in the court that granted the divorce originally.
 If the child has moved, the petition may be filed in the child’s new county of residence.

 If both parties agree that a custody modification is in order, a proposal must be submitted to the court.
 The court reviews the proposal, often approves it, and it becomes legally enforceable.